jakobringler/blog/content/notes/PCA Dejitter.md

 ![[notes/images/pca_cloth_dejitter_rendered_naive_v01.gif|500]]

 There is one issue though.
-By removing all the small movements and quick direction changes we also de-jitter the animation itself, which we can especially tell when the model claps and the hands seemingly get stuck in the air.
+By removing all the small movements and quick direction changes we also de-jitter the animation itself, which we can especially tell when the character claps and the hands seemingly get stuck in the air.
 ## Improvements

 There are some workarounds that we can implement to counter that problem, but we would need a full rig to do so.
 This is external data and we only have alembic cashes of the character and the cloths.
 That is enough however to save us.